opdsbanasya/NamasteNodeJS/S01 Episode 13/README.md

 ## Way to use MongoDB

-**1. Community Version**: Download and install MongoDB on your own system.
+1. **Community Version**: Download and install MongoDB on your own system.
 It is known as self-managed MongoDB.
-**2. Cloud Version**: Use MongoDB Atlas, a cloud-based MongoDB service.
+2. **Cloud Version**: Use MongoDB Atlas, a cloud-based MongoDB service.
 It is known as managed MongoDB.
 MongoDB on behalf of you, takes the DB, install it to server and give access to that platform to you.

 ## MongoDB Atlas